First internal deadline: December 3, 2018

 - U.S. citizen, permanent resident, or, in the case of nominees from American Samoa or the Commonwealth of the Mariana Islands, a United States national.
 Nominations from permanent residents must include a letter of the nominee's intent to obtain U.S. citizenship and a photocopy of the Permanent Resident Card

-- 3.0 GPA and be in the upper fourth quartile of class
+- minimum GPA: upper fourth quartile of class

-Student Profile and Pre-Application: Complete the Student Profile and Goldwater Scholarship Pre-Application.
-When submitted, these materials will be sent to Pat Spencer.
-Upon completion of a Pre-application review, Pat will contact the student to inform of the outcome of the review.
-If accepted, he will provide the student with additional campus-specific application information and provide the student with access to the online Goldwater application.
-For those not being moved forward in the application process, a brief explanation will be provided for the decision.
+Student Profile and Pre-Application: Complete the Student Profile and Goldwater Scholarship pre-application.
+When submitted, these materials will be sent to Professor of Geology Pat Spencer.
+Upon completion of a pre-application review by the Goldwater internal committee, Professor Spencer will contact candidates to inform them of the outcome of the committee review.
+If accepted, candidates will receive additional campus-specific application information and access to the online Goldwater application.

-The Goldwater Committee will meet to select up to four nominees, who will work with Keith Raether, Director of Fellowships and Grants, and Pat Spencer to edit and refine their applications for submission by the national deadline.
+The internal Goldwater committee may select up to four nominees.
+Nominees will work with Keith Raether, Director of Fellowships and Grants, and Professor Spencer to edit and refine their applications for submission by the national deadline.

 Application process: online